mahkamehy/Developing-HDL-program/README.md

 # Data description
 The data can be found in the data directory, which contains four files:

 *Dataset SO*: the file contains all the extracted data from Stack Overflow forum.
-It used for topic modeling implementation Dataset EE: the file contains all the extracted data from Electrical Engineering forum.
+It used for topic modeling implementation

+*Dataset EE*: the file contains all the extracted data from Electrical Engineering forum.
 It used foe topic modeling implementation.

+*Topic_modeling_result_HDL_SO*: the file contains topic modeling result for SO.
+It used for the difficulty level of topic as well.

-Topic_modeling_result_HDL_SO: the file contains topic modeling result for SO Topic_modeling_result_HDL_EE the file contains topic modeling result for EE
+*Topic_modeling_result_HDL_EE*: the file contains topic modeling result for EE.
+It used for the difficulty level of topic as well.